 While the General Service Conference operates all year round, the annual meeting, held in Gauteng, usually in May, is the culmination of the year's activities, the time when the collective group conscience of A.A South Africa comes together to take actions that will guide the groups in the years to come.
-The Conference comes closer to "government" than anything else in A.A., but as Bill W. put it in the first edition of the U.S. Service Manual:

-Of course, it cannot be too often said that while the Conference can issue orders to the General Service Office, it can never mandate or govern the Society of Alcoholics Anonymous which it serves.
+The Conference comes closer to "government" than anything else in A.A., but as Bill W. put it in the first edition of the U.S. Service Manual: "Of course, it cannot be too often said that while the Conference can issue orders to the General Service Office, it can never mandate or govern the Society of Alcoholics Anonymous which it serves.
+The Conference represents us but cannot rule us."

-The Conference represents us but cannot rule us.
-The Conference itself is not a legal entity, but the General Service Board (board of Trustees) is, as are A.A.
-World Services, Inc. and The A.A.
-Grapevine, Inc. Incorporation of these entities is necessary to carry out policies established by the Conference, handle funds, and conduct A.A.'s business.
+The Conference itself is not a legal entity, but the General Service Board (Board of Trustees) is registered as a non-profit company without members called Alcoholics Anonymous South Africa.
+Registration of this entity is necessary to carry out policies established by the Conference, handle funds, and conduct A.A.'s business.